What We Do

 To address the need for quality housing in our community, Habitat for Humanity of Omaha builds and renovates homes, repairs existing houses, takes down blighted structures and advocates for better laws and systems.
 We work with families to help them acquire the access, skills and financial education necessary to become successful homeowners.
-Since 1984, Habitat Omaha has partnered with more than 1,600 families in our community to provide affordable homeownership and home improvement opportunities.
+Since 1984, Habitat Omaha has partnered with more than 1,800 families and individuals in our community to provide affordable homeownership and home improvement opportunities.
 Thousands of donors and volunteers have worked together with future homeowners to make these opportunities a reality, building stronger neighborhoods and effecting measurable change in the community.
-Habitat Omaha has revitalized properties with very little taxable value, resulting in approximately $524,000 in property taxes paid by Habitat Omaha homeowners in 2018.
+Habitat Omaha has revitalized properties with very little taxable value, resulting in approximately $549,000 in property taxes paid by Habitat Omaha homeowners in 2019.

 What has Habitat Omaha done internationally?

 Since its founding in 1976, Habitat for Humanity International has been committed to ending poverty housing, not just in the United States, but worldwide.
 Habitat Omaha has embraced this commitment by sending a small percentage of its undesignated donations to Habitat affiliates around the world through the Global Impact Fund (Tithe Program).
 Additionally, through Global Village mission trips, volunteers have the opportunity to help build Habitat homes in other countries.